Monoclinic nonlinear metasurfaces for resonant engineering of polarization states: Results

 These parameters show the degrees of the vertical/horizontal ($\tau$), diagonal/anti-diagonal ($\chi$), and right-hand/left-hand circular polarizations ($\sigma$), see Fig.~\ref{fig:poincare}.
 Here, the complex components of the electric field $e_x$ and $e_y$ are normalized so that $|e_x|^2 + |e_y|^2 = 1$.
 In the far-field plane the field is transverse, i.e. $e_z = 0$.
 Experimentally, Stokes parameters are calculated by performing six different intensity measurements: vertical and horizontal $I_{\text{V}/\text{H}}$, diagonal and anti-diagonal $I_{\text{D}/\text{A}}$, polarized on the right and left circular $I_{\text{R}/\text{L}}$.
 The normalized Stokes parameters satisfy $\tau^2 + \chi^2 + \sigma^2 \leq 1$, where ``$<$'' is achieved for the partially or fully unpolarized signal.

 The metasurface exhibits resonant behavior.
 The design parameters are as follows: the meta-atoms are cylinders with a height of $400$~nm and a radius of $430$~nm, composed of silicon (Si); the monoclinic arrangement is defined by two lattice vectors with lengths $a=1100$~nm and $b=1000$~nm, and a lattice angle of $105^{\circ}$ (Fig.~\ref{fig:concept}\bsans{a}); the substrate is made of SiO$_2$.
 We find several eigenmodes of the systems in the vicinity of the wavelength telecommunication range.
 In particular, there is an eigenmode with a resonant wavelength of $1553$~nm and $Q$-factor of $Q \approx 100$.
 We show its electric field distribution in Fig.~\ref{fig:linear}\bsans{a}.
-Geometrically chiral metasurface supports chiral eigenmodes, however, their high level of chirality --- selective interaction with right and left circularly polarized output channels --- is not guaranteed, and it has to be engineered~\cite{Gorkunov2020PRL,Shalin2023,Gorkunov2024AOM,Toftul2024PRL}.
-It was shown in Ref.~\cite{Toftul2024PRL} that the eigenmode shown in Fig.~\ref{fig:linear}\bsans{a} exhibits strong chiral properties, which manifests in a strong circular dichroism.
+Geometrically chiral metasurface supports chiral eigenmodes, however, their high level of chirality --- selective interaction with right and left circularly polarized output channels --- is not guaranteed, and has to be engineered~\cite{Gorkunov2020PRL,Shalin2023,Gorkunov2024AOM,Toftul2024PRL}.
+It was shown in Ref.~\cite{Toftul2024PRL} that the eigenmode in Fig.~\ref{fig:linear}\bsans{a} exhibits strong chiral properties, which manifests in a strong circular dichroism.

-Helicity density is a \textit{local} property of the electromagnetic field distribution which is also relevant in the context of chiral metasurfaces, e.g. in chiral sensing~\cite{Solomon2020ACR,Toftul2024arXivComplexForces}.
+Additionally to the transmission properties of the resonant chiral metasruface with monoclinic lattice arrangement, we also shed the light on its \textit{local} properties.
+Helicity density is a local property of the electromagnetic field distribution.
+In particular it has direct application in chiral sensing~\cite{Solomon2020ACR,Toftul2024arXivComplexForces}, which is often referred as one of the promising applications of the chiral metasurfaces.
 For monochromatic field at frequency $\omega$ it is written as~\cite{Bliokh2011PRA,Bliokh2014PRL,Cameron2012}

 where $\mathbf{E}$ and $\mathbf{H}$ are the electric and magnetic fields, $c$ is the speed of sound.
 The quantity \eqref{eq:helicity} characterizes the difference between the numbers of right-hand and left-hand circularly polarized photons.
 We plot the distribution of helicity density of the eigenmode in Fig.~\ref{fig:linear}\bsans{b}.